stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 The configuration of the grid is spread across several locations which must all correspond:
 1. The number of control points is specified in the tesselation pipeline stage (4 for quads).
-2. Which must obviously match the drawing primitive and index factory used to generate the terrain model.
+2. Which must obviously match the drawing primitive and index factory.
 3. And the `quads` layout declaration in the evaluation shader.

 Similarly the primitive winding order is: